FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 “The attraction of the euro is not because of growth differentials but rather due to safe-haven capital flight.
 Euros are more easily attained than dollars and there is a concern that dollar-denominated assets could be more easily subjected to sanctions,” he said.

-The euro reached a session high $1.3879 before slipping to $1.3848, up 0.14 percent.
-Euro support also came from an overnight spike in euro zone rates as surplus cash in the banking system decreased, with banks repaying cheaper loans taken earlier from the central bank.
+The euro reached a session high $1.3905 before slipping to $1.3852, up 0.15 percent.
+Euro support also came from a spike in overnight euro zone rates as surplus cash in the banking system decreased, with banks repaying cheaper loans taken earlier from the central bank.

-That repayment shrank the European Central Bank’s balance sheet at a time when both the U.S. Federal Reserve and the Bank of Japan were expanding their balance sheets through asset purchases.
+That repayment shrank the European Central Bank’s balance sheet at a time when both the U.S. Federal Reserve and the BOJ were expanding theirs through asset purchases.
 Firm money market rates burnish the euro’s appeal to yield-hungry investors.

 Currency markets were little changed by the first increase in nine months for U.S. pending home sales.

-April euro zone inflation data is expected to rise 0.8 percent year-on-year from 0.5 percent previously.
-The data is due Wednesday.
+April Euro zone inflation data is expected to rise 0.8 percent year-on-year from 0.5 percent previously.
+The data are due Wednesday.

-Monetary policy reviews by the Fed and the Bank of Japan this week will likely limit aggressive positioning.
-Much of Europe and Asia will be shut on Thursday for Labor Day.
-Japanese markets are closed on Tuesday.
+Monetary policy reviews by the Fed and the Bank of Japan (BoJ) this week will likely limit aggressive positioning.
+Many centers in Europe and Asia will be shut on Thursday for Labour Day.
+Japanese markets will be closed on Tuesday.

 “Euro zone inflation should confirm that we have seen the lows.
-If inflation comes in line with expectations, we could see euro trading at $1.39 when the ECB meets next week,” said Ian Gunner portfolio manager with Altana Hard Currency Fund.
+If inflation comes in line with expectations, we could see euro trading at $1.39 when the ECB meets next week,” said Altana Hard Currency Fund portfolio manager Ian Gunner.

 ECB policymaker Christian Noyer said on Monday the euro’s strength was a powerful deflationary factor and low inflation is likely to persist.
-(Editing by Louise Ireland, Meredith Mazzilli and Leslie Adler)
+(Editing by Louise Ireland and Meredith Mazzilli)